Baylor > Campus Recreation > Intramurals > Sports & Schedules > Basketball

 - Obtain a cumulative rating of B (3.0) sportsmanship ranking during the regular season.

-- Any team that accumulates a cumulative 3.0 Sportsmanship rating and wins at least two games will qualify for the All-University Tournament.
+- Any team that accumulates a cumulative 3.0 Sportsmanship rating and ranked in the top two of their pool will qualify for the All-University Tournament.